 Hopkins

 Low income families can receive free or low-cost tickets, bus subsidies and tuition assistance through the Stages Theatre Company’s Open Door Program.
-You can also visit up to three pay-what-you-can performances each year!
+You can also attend multiple pay-what-you-can performances each year!

 Mankato